There I was, curled up under piles of covers with pillows over my head.

 Shame slamming is modeled for us with some of the reality television shows as well.
 People go on the show and then become objects of mass public shaming in ways that can easily start to feel socially acceptable instead of cruel and unwarranted.

 Looking back now, I can see that in the past I have taken in that culture to the point where I even invited shame slamming on some occasions, like putting myself down in public around people I knew would love to join in.
-It felt easier and safer than waiting for them to spring the cruelty on me.
+It felt easier and safer than waiting for them to spring their singular flavor of sneak-attack cruelty on me.

-Most importantly, I was able to name it right away without any extended miserable wondering about what was happening to me and why I felt so rotten and lost and unsafe.
+Most importantly, I was able to name it right away without any extended miserable wondering about what was happening to me and why I felt so rotten and lost and unsafe and what was so wrong with me, etc.

-Because shame slamming is so embedded in our culture today, I feel like we each need to develop our own methods to take good care of ourselves right away in moments when others clearly can’t or won’t or don’t know how, which is why I decide to write this blog post.
+Because shame slamming is so embedded in our culture today, I feel like we each need to develop our own methods to take good care of ourselves right away in moments when others clearly can’t or won’t or don’t know how or don’t want to, which is why I decide to write this blog post.

 If you ever get shame slammed, I hope this will help you feel better faster.